fleetingbytes/shell-scripts/notes-on-mktemp.md

 - it claims the -p tmpdir for the generated template only and stops the -p tmpdir to have an effect on the provided templates (bug?)

-## My Thoughts When Reading the mktemp(1) Page
+## Appendix: How I Struggled to Understand the Manual

+For what it's worth, here I will give you an insight into my thoughts at the time when I was reading the mktemp(1) page.
+I had a very unclear and different picture of mktemp until I had used it and until I ran my exploratory tests.
+Then I re-read the man page multiple times over and over and I realized that much of the man page can indeed be understood in a way that is commensurate with my test results.
+I was just very suprised that I never thought about understanding it that way.
+Not even close.

 ### Synopsis

-Why are there two distinct invocation forms and what are they trying to tell us?
-That you must use at least one *template* positional argument?
-That once you use the *-t prefix* option you can no longer provide a *template* positional argument?
-So, is template a not mandatory argument?
-Is -t prefix optional or mandatory?

-Perhaps they wanted to write these two invocation forms instead:
 ```
-     mktemp [-d] [-p tmpdir] [-q] [-u] template ...
+     mktemp [-d] [-p tmpdir] [-q] [-t prefix] [-u] template ...
      mktemp [-d] [-p tmpdir] [-q] [-u] -t prefix
 ```

-Because you may get surprised when you try to use both your own templates and the -t prefix.
-But doing so is not forbidden, so I guess they added the -t prefix option into the first invocation form, although that creates all the confusion I just laid out.
+The second invocation form is just like the first one, except that you don't use the template argument.
+So is the template argument mandatory?
+What's up with the different order of *-t prefix* and *-u*?

 ### Description